Permutation totally symmetric self-complementary plane partitions: Poset structures and Catalan subposets

 \begin{proof} Let $b$ be a permutation TSSCPP boolean triangle.
-As in the proof of Theorem~\ref{thm:tamari}, define a sequence of positive integers $x_1,x_2,\ldots,x_n$ where $x_i = i + \sum_{j=n-i}^{n-1} b_{n-i,j}$, that is, $i$ plus the sum of row $n-i$, where we consider the sum of the empty row zero to be zero.
-This is a bijection since the rows of a permutation TSSCPP boolean triangle must be decreasing.
+As in the proof of Theorem~\ref{thm:tamari}, define a sequence of positive integers $x_1,x_2,\ldots,x_n$ where $x_i = i + \Sigma_{n-i}$, and we consider $\Sigma_0=0$.
+This is an injection from the set of permutation TSSCPP boolean triangles of order $n$ to the set of sequences of integers $x_1,x_2,\ldots,x_n$ with $i\leq x_i\leq n$, since the sum of row $n-i$ of $b$ can be at most $n-i$.

+We wish to show that if the permutation associated with $b$ is $213$-avoiding, then $x_1,x_2,\ldots,x_n$ satisfies the inequalities in Definition~\ref{def:Catdistr}.
+As discussed above, $i\leq x_i\leq n$.
+Now we wish to show that the $213$-avoiding condition on the permutation corresponding to $b$ corresponds to the property that if $i\leq j$ then $x_i\leq x_j$.
+In the bijection of Theorem~\ref{thm:tsscppsn}, the permutation $213$ corresponds to the TSSCPP boolean triangle \scalebox{.8}{$ $}.
+More generally, we wish to show that $b$ corresponds to a permutation that is $213$-avoiding if and only if $b$ has the following property: